 - make sure a senior person looks into your concern within 15 working days

-There are a number of ways to report a concern to the Office of the Confidential Recipient.
+There are 4 ways to contact the Office of the Confidential Recipient.

 Complete the enquiry form